Fluxx/distillery/README.md

     doc.distill!
     > "distilled content"

 Both the `Distill::Document#distill!` and `Distillery.distill` methods by default will clean the HTML of the content to remove elements from it which are unlikely to be the actual content.
-Usually, this is things like social media share buttons, widgets, advertisements, etc.  If you would like to not clean the content, simply pass `:dirty => true` to either method:
+Usually, this is things like social media share buttons, widgets, advertisements, etc.  If you would like to not clean the content, simply pass `:clean => false` to either method:

-    doc.distill!(:dirty => true)
+    doc.distill!(:clean => false)
     > "raw distilled content"

 ## From the command line